Netflix password sharing: What to do about the streaming service’s crackdown

 The streaming giant is getting tough with freeloading friends and family

-Netflix is putting a stop to password sharing.
-So, if you’ve been handing out your password to friends or family that don’t live with you, or piggybacking on someone else’s account, things are about to get tricky.
-The steaming giant has already started shutting down freeloading friends and family in other countries.
-Now, the same changes are on the horizon for the UK and the US.
+Netflix has officially put a stop to password sharing.
+That means you can’t hand out your password to friends or family that don’t live with you, or piggyback on someone else’s account.
+The streaming service has already started shutting down freeloading friends and family.

-But is there anything you can about it?
-Here’s everything you need to know about Netflix’s password sharing crackdown…
+But is there anything you can do to get around it?
+Here’s everything you need to know about the Netflix password-sharing crackdown…

 Tune in with a VPN

-Want to watch the NBA with American commentators?
-Or tune into the football with Gary Neville?
-With a VPN, you can watch sports coverage from outside your own country.
+Want to access another country’s Netflix library?
+With a VPN, you can stream from outside your own country.
 We’ve already compiled the best paid for VPN services of 2023, as well as which free VPN services can help you surf the internet in privacy.
 But all the major services have deals pretty much tailor-made for whatever protection and features you need from a VPN service.
 A few of our personal recommendations are:

 Why is Netflix scrapping password sharing?

-Sharing passwords is something Netflix used to turn a blind eye to, and even actively encourage.
+Sharing passwords is something Netflix used to turn a blind eye to, and even actively encouraged.
 Not anymore, pals.
-While it’s got a massive subscriber base of 230 million around the globe, Netflix is facing increasing competition from the rivals streaming platforms like Disney+ and Now.
+While it’s got a massive subscriber base of 238 million around the globe, Netflix is facing increasing competition from the rivals streaming platforms like Disney+ and Now.

 When is Netflix ending password sharing?